diego-renato/desafio-iafront/ANALISES.md

 The *N(.)* denote a multivariate normal distribution with a vector of means and matrix of covariance, the phi denote the probability for a *latent variable* belong a one population, the *latent variable* is actually the cluster and the number *K* is the number of cluster or populations.
 Please see [gaussian mixture](http://leap.ee.iisc.ac.in/sriram/teaching/MLSP_16/refs/GMM_Tutorial_Reynolds.pdf) if you want to see more details.
-One limitation is that the data can't be 5 normal multivariate distributed.
+One limitation is that the data can't be 5 normal multivariate distributed(for our case).

 <b>OBS.</b> The individual distribution of the variables doesn't say anything about if it is normal multivariate distributed.

-The benefit of using the gaussian mixture is that the dataset belows a multivariate distribution, they don´t need to be scaled and the log likelihood can be computed and also be compared for different k values (clusters).
+The benefit of using the gaussian mixture is that the dataset belows a multivariate distribution, they don´t need to be scaled and the log likelihood can be computed and also be compared for different k values (number of clusters).
 And also, we can predict the cluster from a given vector of observation with their respective probability.

-So, for our case, it is considered a grid of values, *K = 2,3,...,10* ,to compute the BIC (Bayesian information criterion) using train-test split.
+So, for our case, it is considered a grid of values, *K = 2,3,...,15*, to compute the BIC (Bayesian information criterion) using train-test split.
 Then, the optimal number of cluster is the value of *K* that minimize the BIC in the train data and test data(30% of original data).
 This is important because we can evaluate in a unobserved dataset(Observation: The BIC penalizes the -2 log likelihood by the number of parameters *log(n)).
 The following graph shows the results obtained.